 Holders can lose money by investing in the Trust.
 The value of your units will increase or decrease depending on the value of the common stocks and ADRs which make up the Trust.
-In addition, the amount of dividends you receive depends on each particular issuer's dividend policy, the financial condition of the securities and general economic conditions.
+In addition, the amount of dividends you receive depends on each particular issuer's dividend policy, the financial condition of the issuers and general economic conditions.

 Common Stocks.
-The Trust's portfolio consists of common stocks of domestic and foreign issuers.
+The Trust primarily consists of common stocks of domestic and foreign issuers.
 If you invest in the Trust, you should understand the potential risks generally associated with common stocks, which include, but are not limited to:

 - The financial condition of the issuer may worsen. - The rate of the dividends previously paid may be reduced or even eliminated. - Geopolitical and other events, including but not limited to war, terrorism, economic uncertainty, trade disputes, extreme weather and climate-related events, instability in the global financial system, public health crises and spread of infectious illness have led, and in the future may lead, to increased market volatility, which may disrupt the U.S. and world economies, individual companies and markets, and may have significant adverse direct or indirect effects on the Trust and its investments.
 Such events include the global coronavirus pandemic and its after effects, Russia's continued military actions against Ukraine, shifts in the banking sector, and the various attacks against Israel and related ongoing conflict, which have adversely impacted business activity and the economy on a global scale.
-It is possible and, indeed, likely that some or all of these global events will persist for the duration of the Trust. - The stock market is also subject to volatile increases or decreases in value as market confidence in and perceptions of issuers change.
+It is possible and, indeed, likely that some or all of these global events will persist for the duration of the Trust.

+• The stock market is also subject to volatile increases or decreases in value as market confidence in and perceptions of issuers change.

 Industry Risks.
-In addition, the Trust's portfolio holdings are concentrated in securities issued by financial services companies.
-A trust is considered to be "concentrated" in a particular industry or sector when the securities in a particular industry or sector constitute 25% or more of the total asset value of the portfolio.
-The Trust's portfolio also invests significantly in securities issued by communication services companies, consumer product companies, health care companies, and information technology companies.
+In addition, the Trust's portfolio holdings are concentrated in securities of information technology companies.
+A Trust is considered to be "concentrated" in a particular industry or sector when the securities in a particular industry or sector constitute 25% or more of the total asset value of the portfolio.
+The Trust's portfolio also invests significantly in securities of energy companies, financial companies, and utility companies.
 Please also refer to the "Risk Factors" section for a complete discussion of the corresponding risks for each of these sectors.
 Compared to the broad market, an individual industry or sector may be more strongly affected by:

-- Highly competitive pressures on pricing. - Changes in the interest rates and general economic conditions. - Changes in the market prices of particular dominant stocks within the industry.

-- Approval by government agencies and changes in government regulation. - Changing domestic and international demand for a particular product.
+- Highly competitive pressures on pricing. - Changes in the interest rates and general economic conditions. - Changes in the market prices of particular dominant common stocks within the industry. - Approval by government agencies and changes in government regulation. - Changing domestic and international demand for a particular product.